 What an eBay Bidder Search Can Tell You about Other Bidders

-You can find out the following information when you run a bidder search:
+You can find out the following information from the Bid History Details page:

-The items the bidder tends to be interested in: Might as well let your competition do the legwork of finding good auctions for the items you like.
+The categories the bidder tends to be interested in: Might as well let your competition do the legwork of finding good auctions for the items you like.

-What time of day the bidder likes to make bids: You can get a sense of whether the bidder is in another part of the country (or the world) and use the time difference to your advantage.
+What time of day the bidder likes to make bids: You can get a sense of whether the bidder makes a habit of bidding in the last hour and use this information to your advantage.

 Other bidding habits: Some bidders like to place an initial bid at the beginning of the auction and then swoop in at the end and snipe.
 Or they never bid until the end of the auction.
 Or they never snipe.
 No matter what strategy your competition chooses, you can come up with a counter-strategy to improve your likelihood of winning.

 Bidding in odd increments is just one of the many strategies to get you ahead of the rest of the bidding pack without paying more than you should.
 Many of the strategies you see here are for bidders who are tracking an item over the course of a week or more, so be sure you have time to track the item and plan your next move.